 Students who fail assessments are given the opportunity to resubmit them, having gained the benefit of written lecturer feedback.
 As outlined in P12 GRADING ASSESSMENT ITEMS, students are also given the opportunity to re-sit an exam, if failing it has resulted in

-If a student is identified as “At Risk” (see P21 ACADEMIC PROGRESS) they may be required to access support, as advised by faculty, to assist in improving their results.
+If a student is identified as “At Risk” (see Student Course Progress Policy and Student Course Progress Procedure) they may be required to access support, as advised by faculty, to assist in improving their results.
 This may include meeting with their faculty Growth Group advisor, attending a study group, accessing tutoring, etc.

 At the end of each semester, student progress is examined by the Dean of Studies.
 It is also the role of the Dean of Studies to re-enrol students, resulting in any academic issues that surfaced in the previous semester being discussed at this time, and recommendations to strengthen the student’s progress are explored.

 PBC offers all students access to Studiosity.
 Studiosity is a free study support service with incredible benefits to you, whether you are an HD student or struggling to make sense of what to do.
 Studiosity offers core study skills and writing support, 24 hours a day, 7 days a week, 365 days per year.
 You can either Connect Live for personal support or submit your draft essay for Writing Feedback within 24 hours.
 You can access Studiosity through Moodle and find more information in the HELP Course (Moodle key: HELPME!)

 Phone the IT Support line on 08 9243 2028.
 During office hours, office staff will triage the problem.
 When necessary, IT staff will be called in to remediate any problems.
 During out of office hours, students can leave a voicemail message which will be emailed to IT staff to triage and respond to as appropriate.